-Many people sell items on the Internet through auctions, classified ads, news groups, and chat rooms.
+Many people sell items on the Internet through auctions, classified ads.
+When participating in an online auction, remember to:

 - Check how the auction works.
 Can you cancel a bid?
 Don't assume that the rules used by one auction site apply to another.
 Some sites offer step-by-step instructions that will take you through the bidding process.